 Preparing Your Finances for Travel

 Preparing your finances for a trip to Northern Ireland is akin to packing for a journey.
 You need to know what to bring, how much to bring, and how to use it when you arrive.
+Depending on the country you are visiting from, you may need to prepare differently.
 The first item on your financial packing list should be the Pound Sterling (GBP), the recommended currency for use in Northern Ireland.

 Keeping an eye on the exchange rate between your home currency and the Northern Ireland pound is as crucial as checking the weather forecast before your trip.
 At present, the exchange rate between the US dollar and the Northern Ireland pound is 1 USD = 0.73 GBP, but it’s always prudent to verify the most recent rates prior to embarking on a journey.